Eurasian beaver: Fur

 The guard hairs of the Eurasian beaver have longer hollow medullae at their tips.
 There is also a difference in the frequency of fur colours: 66% of Eurasian beavers overall have beige or pale brown fur, 20% have reddish brown, nearly 8% are brown, and only 4% have blackish coats; among North American beavers, 50% have pale brown fur, 25% are reddish brown, 20% are brown, and 6% are blackish.

 Distribution and habitat

 The Eurasian beaver is recovering from near extinction, after depredation by humans for its fur and for castoreum, a secretion of its scent gland believed to have medicinal properties.
 The estimated population was only 1,200 by the early 20th century.
-In many European nations, the Eurasian beaver became extinct, but reintroduction and protection programmes led to gradual recovery so that by 2020, the population was at least 1.5 million.
+In many European countries, the Eurasian beaver became extirpated, but reintroduction and protection programmes led to gradual recovery so that by 2020, the population was at least 1.5 million.
 It likely survived east of the Ural Mountains from a 19th-century population as low as 300 animals.
 Factors contributing to their survival include their ability to maintain sufficient genetic diversity to recover from a population as low as three individuals, and that beavers are monogamous and select mates that are genetically different from themselves.
 About 83% of Eurasian beavers live in the former Soviet Union due to reintroductions.